Abstract

 Modifying training and growth conditions did not result in more reliable detection of transgenerational responses to PA14 exposure

-In addition to using the latest training protocol (C. Murphy personal communication), we also tested variations to the protocol, including worm growth temperature (15°C, 20°C, 25°C) before training (husbandry), during training, and in the F1-F2 generations (Figure 2, Figure 3, Table S1, and Table S2).
-Increased cultivation temperature (25°C) is known to increase P. aeruginosa pathogenicity (Tan et al., 1999), and the experiments that identified the daf-7p:::gfp response to P. aeruginosa were performed at 25°C (Meisel, et al., 2014).
+To control for possible laboratory environmental differences, we also tested variations to the protocol, including worm growth temperature (15°C, 20°C, 25°C) before training (husbandry), during training, and in the F1-F2 generations (Figure 2, Figure 3, Table S1, and Table S2).
+These growth temperature variations were inspired by variability in reported husbandry conditions (Moore et al., 2019; Kaletsky et al., 2020; Moore et al., 2021b), the report that increased cultivation temperature (25°C) is known to increase P. aeruginosa pathogenicity (Tan et al., 1999), and the fact that the experiments that identified the daf-7p::gfp response to P. aeruginosa were performed at 25°C (Meisel, et al., 2014).
 In line with this, we observed more robust daf-7p::gfp expression in ASI neurons in P0 animals exposed to PA14 at 25°C (Figure 2).
-However, none of these adjustments resulted in robust elevated daf-7p::gfp expression in F2 progeny (Figure 2 and Table S1).
-While 25°C growth enhanced PA14-induced daf-7p::gfp expression in P0 animals, the effect at the F2 generations was an apparent increase in variability, as the F2 progeny of PA14 and OP50 trained animals were more likely to show statistically significant differences in daf-7p::gfp expression, but in either direction (Figure 2).
+However, none of these adjustments resulted in robust elevated daf-7p::gfp expression in F2 progeny (Figure 2, Table 1, and Table S1).
+While 25°C growth enhanced PA14-induced daf-7p::gfp expression in P0 animals, the effect on the F2 generation was an apparent increase in variability, as the F2 progeny of PA14 and OP50 trained animals were more likely to show statistically significant differences in daf-7p::gfp expression, but in either direction (Figure 2).
 Similarly, modified training and growth conditions to enable inheritance of learned avoidance behavior did not result in significant changes to P0 and F1 inheritance results and did not result in robust detection of learned avoidance in the F2 progeny (Figure 3 and Table S2).

 Using a single-copy daf-7p::gfp reporter strain did not result in elevated daf-7p::gfp expression in ASI neurons among F2 progeny

 The strain FK181 contains an integrated multi-copy daf-7p::gfp reporter and the co-injection marker rol-6(su1000) [pRF4] tandem array (Murakami et al., 2001).
 We noticed sporadic loss of both the Rol-6 phenotype and gfp expression from the line, suggesting either spontaneous transgene silencing or changes in the daf-7p::gfp reporter copy number.
+Similar instability has been noted in the Murphy lab (C. Murphy personal communication).
 To characterize this in greater detail, we established and maintained nine independent FK181 lines and observed co-incident loss of the Roller phenotype and gfp expression in all nine lines, and in six of nine lines this loss of array phenotypes was heritable (Table S3).
 It is known that growth conditions and mutations that modulate small RNA pathways can affect transgene expression levels from multi-copy tandem arrays (MacMorris et al., 1994; Cui et al., 2006; Fischer et al., 2013).
-Therefore, we obtained QL296, a strain containing an integrated single-copy daf-7p::gfp reporter that does not include a co-injection marker with a morphological or growth phenotype (Zhan et al., 2015).
+Because this key reagent is not reliable, we obtained QL296, a strain containing an integrated single-copy daf-7p::gfp reporter that does not include a co-injection marker with a morphological or growth phenotype (Zhan et al., 2015).
 The QL296 fluorescent readout was less bright than FK181 but reproduced the elevated daf-7p::gfp fluorescence in P0 and F1 progeny.
-Encouragingly, the coefficient of variation was reduced to about 0.27 (Figure S1), which should increase sensitivity to detect differences in daf-7p::gfp expression.
-However, measured daf-7p::gfp levels in F2 animals carrying the single-copy reporter were usually indistinguishable between trained and control animals (Figure 2).
+Encouragingly, the coefficient of variation was reduced to about 0.27 (Figure S4), which should increase the sensitivity of this assay to detect differences in daf-7p::gfp expression.
+However, measured daf-7p::gfp levels in F2 descendants of trained and control P0 animals carrying the single-copy reporter were usually indistinguishable, as we had seen with the multi-copy reporter (Figure 2).

 Performing the learned avoidance assay in light or dark conditions did not produce heritable F2 avoidance